 - Check height and weight and calculate BMI; also measure waist circumference.
 Waist circumference is significantly associated with the risk of cardiovascular disease.

-- Check smoking status and offer cessation advice as appropriate.
+- Check smoking status and offer smoking cessation advice as appropriate.

 See also the separate Diabetes Diet And Exercise article.